 Our dogs had to pass several health examinations in order to receive their breeding permission.
 These include an examination for hip dysplasia (HD) and eye diseases.
 On a voluntary basis we also test for patellar luxation (PL), elbow dysplasia (ED) and add gonioscopy to the eye disease tests.
 As DNA results and genetic diversity are also very important to us, we have also had our dogs profiled for this purpose (at Betterbred/UC Davis and/or MyDogDNA).

 As a prospective puppy owner, you naturally ask yourself how to get a puppy.
 We do not work with a waiting list, but proceed according to sympathy, knowledge about the breed, life circumstances and expectations of a puppy.
 We are happy to answer your questions and advise you on whether a Shiba is the right companion for you.
-Please contact us first in writing via WhatsApp, Telegram or e-mail and tell us a little about yourself.
-Afterwards, we can arrange a telephone conversation to get to know each other better.
+Please contact us first in writing via e-mail, WhatsApp or Telegram and tell us a little about yourself or use the form on our page “contact“.
+Afterwards, we arrange a telephone conversation and also meet in person so that you get to know us and our pack in person and vice versa.

 As we only have one female at the moment, it is possible that there is no puppy of the upcoming litter available for you – but there is always the possibility to wait for one of our next litters.
 We are also happy to refer you to our breeder colleagues – just get in touch with us!